 With us, you can expect answers to all your questions before even walking through our door.
 The lesson is intensive and focused on your specific needs from the onset.
 We will even GUARANTEE you an entire wedding dance routine in ONE visit if you tell us in advance that is all you intend to take.
 Isn't that better than a "FREE" lesson designed to convince you that you need MORE lessons?
 Ask the studio if they are willing to make that same guarantee on a "FREE" lesson.

 If a studio has online reviews and a bio about the instructor you should have a general sense of the quality of the instruction.
 If they dont or dont provide that information then you have to wonder if they are truly a respected leader in the wedding industry.
 They should be able to provide you with most of the information you need BEFORE even walking through the door.
-We teach more engaged couples than anyone in the entire metro area despite never offering a single trial lesson since the day the business started 12 years ago.
+We teach more engaged couples than anyone in the entire metro area despite never offering a single trial lesson since the day the business started in 2001.
 We are so grateful to all the discerning couples who valued our services and trusted us enough to take the plunge feet first!

 Can we come and observe a lesson?